LinusCastelino/Data-Conversion-and-Organization/README.md

 # PracticePrograms
 Computer programs by Linus

-This repository contains Java projects implemented to demonstrate JAXB conversions and JSON conversions.
+This repository contains Java projects implemented to demonstrate data(object) conversions and organizations into XML, JSON and serialized forms.

-This project contains 2 examples-
+This project contains following program modules-
 1. Conversion of Java object to XML and vice-versa.
 2. Conversion of Java object to JSON and vice-versa.
+3. Object serialization and deserialization

-It also contains a sample project on object serialization and deserialization, and a basic ORM module project.
+4. A basic ORM module project.

-Project JAXB_Practice also demonstrates use of ANT for building the project modules and creating a project JAR file.
+Project JAXB_Practice also demonstrates use of Apache ANT for building the project modules and creating a project JAR file.